jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/modifyInstanceNetworkAttribute.md

 ## Description
-Modify the VM's elastic network interface attributes, including whether to delete with the virtual machine. <br>
+Modify the ENI attributes of the VM, including whether to delete ENI with the VM.
-The primary network interface cannot be modified.
+The attributes of primary network interface cannot be modified.

 ## Request method